-Kaye, Butchart & Co remained at the subject property until 1870, by which time it had become known as Butchart & Dougharty.
-In 1875, the property was purchased by horse breeder, George Petty.
+Kaye, Butchart & Co remained at the subject property until 1870, by which time it had become known as Butchart & Dougharty.7 In 1875, the property was purchased by horse breeder, George Petty.
 The proximity of the property to the horse bazaars and horse-related trading activity in this area of the central city would have been an attraction to Petty.
 After his death in c.
-1881, the property was occupied by Peck, Hudson & Raynor, stock and station agents, until Petty's trustees leased the property to the Commercial Bank of Australia Ltd in 1890.
-In 1919-20, an extra and complementary storey was added to the building.
-It has also been suggested that large shopfront display windows, as per the current ground floor façade, may have been introduced at this time.
-The bank remained at the premises until 1960, after which time solicitors, Ellison, Hewison & Whitehead occupied the site.
-The supplementary storey was added to the building.
+1881, the property was occupied by Peck, Hudson & Raynor, stock and station agents, until Petty's trustees leased the property to the Commercial Bank of Australia Ltd in 1890.8 In 1919-20, an extra and complementary storey was added to the building.
+It has also been suggested that large shopfront display windows, as per the current ground floor façade, may have been introduced at this time.9 The bank remained at the premises until 1960, after which time solicitors, Ellison, Hewison & Whitehead occupied the site.10